pierregermain/MyDrupal/d8/hello_world/Readme.md

     }
     ```
 ## Custom Submit Handlers

-Typically, for the forms defined as we did, it's pretty simple.
-Once we alter the form and
+#### Usual handler

-inspect the $form array, we can find a #submit key, which is an array that has one item.
-This is simply the submitForm() method on the form class.
-So, what we
-can do is either remove this item and add our own function or simply add another item to
+Usually once we alter the form and inspect the `$form` array, we can find a `#submit` key, which is an array that has one item.
+This is simply the `submitForm()` method on the form class.
+So, what we can do is either remove this item and add our own function or simply add another item to that array.
-that array

 ```(php)
 /**